iferminm/iferminm.github.io/content/Blog/productivity_thoughts.md

 priorities.
 Writing everything down helps you take it out of your system and take the tasks one by one without the fear of forgetting something.

+# Recommended readings
+* Master your time, Master your life by Brian Tracy
+* Deep Work by Cal Newport